You’re taking great shots, but it’s hard to get those perfect photos that you know are there because your camera can’t handle the dark.

 The lens can give you a very out-of-focus background indeed.

-The lens can give you some beautiful backgrounds, and the extra light it gathers makes this lens super useful for indoors or nighttime photography or video work.
+The lens can give you some beautiful backgrounds, and the extra light it gathers makes this lens super useful for indoor or nighttime photography or video work.

 However, unfortunately, the lens is not image stabilized.